 The 2022 Data Breach Investigations Report by Verizon reported 1,241 incidents in the education sector.
 This sector, especially colleges and universities, keeps a lot of private information on file ranging from student and staff names, addresses, medical information, and birth dates to banking and financial data as well as innovative research.
-University systems often have their own medical centers, which also suffer from a high rate of data breaches.

 How can educational institutions help protect confidential information?